Parry-Zhuo/DeliberatePracticeTimer/README.md

 This project began as part of a 4-week "Introduction to Python" course and was later expanded due to the benefits it brang to my practices.
-CHATGPT was extensively used in the making of this project to increase development time
+CHATGPT was extensively used in the making of this project to decrease development time